-What to expect from visiting the Last Supper by Leonardo da Vinci
+What to expect from visiting Da Vinci’s Last Supper

 Santa Maria delle Grazie, an ancient convent and in itself a UNESCO World Heritage site, is the home of the Last Supper painting.
 A small entrance on the side, quite the small inconspicuous affair, will lead you inside the Museum Cenacolo Vinciano – the proper name of the place you want to visit.